travisdoor/bl/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/MTravisDoor.svg?style=social&label=Follow%20%40MTravisDoor)](https://twitter.com/MTravisDoor)

-The Biscuit Language (BL) is simple imperative programming language using LLVM backend and compiler implemented in C.
+The Biscuit Language (BL) is a simple imperative programming language using LLVM backend and compiler implemented in C.
-Language syntax and all it's features are still in development.
+Language syntax and all its features are still in development.
 Biscuit is designed to be simple, fast and explicit.

 Project homepage: [biscuitlang.org](https://biscuitlang.org)
 Contact email: [biscuitlang@gmail.com](mailto:biscuitlang@gmail.com)